 1. Take your child off foods with additives or added sugar

 Sugar creates imbalances in energy that can contribute to erratic behaviour and mood changes.
 Sweets, chocolates, cakes, biscuits, some breakfast cereals, soft drinks, puddings and many other foods all contain sugar in one of its many forms.
-When checking labels, look out for sucrose, glucose, maltose, dextrose, inverted sugar syrup, golden syrup, corn syrup and treacle.
+When checking labels, look out for Sucrose is commonly known as table sugar…., glucose, maltose, dextrose, inverted sugar syrup, golden syrup, corn syrup and treacle.
 Also check for additives – artificial colourings, sweeteners, preservatives and flavourings can all contribute to adverse behaviour, particularly the orange colouring tartrazine (E102) found in some orange squashes and sweets.
 So avoid giving your child processed foods and opt instead for natural and sugar-free alternatives.

 2. Increase fruit and veg and foods rich in nutrients

 Rather than letting your child fill up on junk food, give them whole, nutritious food to eat.
-White bread, rice and pasta have the nutrients stripped out, so opt instead for wholemeal varieties, which are also more filling and contain fibre to encourage healthy digestion.
+White bread, rice and pasta have the nutrients stripped out, so opt instead for wholemeal varieties, which are also more filling and contain Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… to encourage healthy digestion.

 Ensure too their diet is rich in fresh fruit and vegetables which provide vitamins and minerals essential to support their health while they are growing.
 Some children may be reluctant to swap the sweets for an apple, but if you hold firm, often their sweet tooth will recede.